13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 When a business has higher COGS as an expense, it directly cuts into the bottom line.
 For many retailers, COGS represents the largest expense category on their financial statements.

-The math is simple - every dollar spent on producing or acquiring products is one less dollar of profit.
+The math is simple: every dollar spent on producing or acquiring products is one less dollar of profit.
 Retail businesses with a 70% COGS ratio only keep 30 cents of every dollar in sales for covering operations and generating profit.

 Many e-commerce brands face profitability challenges due to elevated production costs.
 Even small increases in COGS can significantly impact margins, forcing businesses to either raise prices or accept lower profits.